 - They tell your reader what the following section will be about.
 Your readers may not be interested in the whole article, but don't worry.
 Even if it's one paragraph they want to read, the time spent searching, scrolling, and reading it counts towards your Google rankings.

 - They are an important SEO tool.
 Using a strong keyword in your H2 and then again in the paragraph tells Google that this is an important search term that you want to rank for.
-You won't bounce straight to number one in the search engaging results pages (SERPs) but it is all part of the jigsaw that is SEO.
+You won't bounce straight to number one in the search engine results pages (SERPs) but it is all part of the jigsaw that is SEO.

 This section demonstrates how we used keywords in both our H2 and the following text.
 We used "scheduling" and "TeamUp calendar" as our target keywords and it clearly states what this section will talk about to our readers.